Basil099/Phishing-Simulator/README.md

 Please refer to the Test to get familiar on how to use the functionality.
 There are two scenarios implemented.
 The first one shows how to send a Spoof-mail, i.e. we create and send an email with a forged sender address.
 The second scenario shows how to send fake phishing-mails to multiple targets at once.
-Please note that access to an smtp-server is required.
+Please note that access to an e-mail server is required.